ShaunCurtis/Blazr.VSA/Documents/Weather/Monads.md

     );
 ```

 Run the application entering numbers, letters and null `<CTL>z`.
 The program works gracefully.
-If the result of `ParseForInt` is in failure state, `MapToResult` creates a new `Result<double>` in failure state with the input result's exception.
+If the result of `ParseForInt` is in failure state, `ApplyTransform` creates a new `Result<double>` in failure state with the input result's exception.
 The `mapping` function is not executed.

 If the lambda expression is used a lot, it can be defined seperately: